T-Systems-MMS/phonebook/docs/README.md

 </details>

 ## **:sparkles: Need Help?**
-If you still have questions feel free to contact one of the {{site.contributors}}.
+If you still have questions feel free to contact one of the [contributors](https://github.com/T-Systems-MMS/phonebook/graphs/contributors).

 ## **:computer: Supported Browsers**